brojonat/gredfin/README.md

 make build-cli && make run-http-server
 ```

-This will automatically run the `run-http-server` subcommand with options populated from the contents of `server/.env`.
+This will automatically run the `run http-server` subcommand with options populated from the contents of `server/.env`.
 You can look at the resulting command to see the necessary envs to specify.
 Similarly, the worker commands will use the contents of `worker/.env`.

-## Package Server

-This is an HTTP server that provides an interface to the DB and cloud storage.
-Clients use this API to pull "jobs" (i.e., scraping targets), run their job, and then POST some data back to the server.
-The server also provides things like Presigned URLs to workers to they can upload their data to the cloud without needing any cloud credentials, bucket details, etc.

 ## Package Redfin

 This is a client wrapper around the unofficial Redfin API.
 Workers will typically instantiate a client for running scraping jobs.

+## Package Server

+This is an HTTP server that provides an interface to the DB and cloud storage.
+Clients use this API to pull "jobs" (i.e., scraping targets), run their job, and then upload data to the cloud and/or server.
+The server also provides things like S3 Presigned URLs to workers to they can upload their data to the cloud without needing any cloud credentials, bucket details, etc. All routes require authentication in the form of a `Authorization` header specifying a `Bearer` token in the form of a JWT.
+Tokens can be obtained from the server by supplying the necessary passphrase.

 ## Package Worker